Ida aims to hit New Orleans on Hurricane Katrina anniversary | US | Journal Gazette

 A hurricane watch for New Orleans and an emergency declaration for the state of Louisiana were declared.
 Category 3 hurricanes are capable of causing devastating damage.

-“Unfortunately, all of Louisiana’s coastline is currently in the forecast cone" for the storm, said Gov. John Bel Edwards.

-“By Saturday evening, everyone should be in the location where they intend to ride out the storm,” the governor added.
+“Unfortunately, all of Louisiana’s coastline is currently in the forecast cone" for the storm, Gov. John Bel Edwards said.
+“By Saturday evening, everyone should be in the location where they intend to ride out the storm."

-Associated Press contributors include Melinda Deslatte in Baton Rouge, La., and Seth Borenstein in Kensington, Md.
+Melinda Deslatte of the Associated Press in Baton Rouge, Louisiana; Jeff Martin in Marietta, Georgia; and Seth Borenstein in Kensington, Maryland, contributed to this story.

 Share this articleShare on facebook Share on twitter Email story